 Stabilizing a single-lane ring

 Here we see a simulation of the famous experiment by Sugiyama et al., in which 22 vehicles in a 230m ring road lead to instabilities called "stop-ang-go-waves".
-This reproduced result is followed by 4 different controllers (2 learned, 2 explicit controllers from the literature), which replace 1 of the vehicles with a controlled vehicle.
+This reproduced result is followed by 4 different control law (2 learned, 2 model-based control laws from the literature), which replace 1 of the vehicles with a controlled vehicle (AV).
 Some of the videos are shown for 260m (the length at which the explicit controllers are calibrated) and others show rollouts with varying densities (different lengths).
-The GRU policy performs the best overall, and it is able to stabilize ring sizes even outside of the training regime.
+The GRU control law performs the best overall, and it is able to stabilize ring sizes even outside of the training regime.

-Flow can be used to train vehicles to solve other tasks and improve network performance.
+Flow can be used to create new vehicle tasks and improve network performance.
 Below, a sequence of adjacent autonomous vehicles learn to platoon together to improve the average velocity of the human-driven vehicles.